Thai Tantric

 What is it?
 Known as the cheapest Michelin meal you can get in the world.

-Why we love it: Bid goodbye to long queues at hot and stuffy Chinatown Complex – you can now have a taste of chef Chan Hon Meng's Michelin-winning dishes at his new quick-service restaurant, Hawker Chan.
-The air-conditioned restaurant sits 80 and serves the same dishes that catapulted Chan to fame, in particular, the humble soya sauce chicken rice (from $6.80), among other roast meats and noodle dishes.
+Why we love it: Bid goodbye to long queues at hot and stuffy Chinatown Complex – you can have a taste of chef Chan Hon Meng's Michelin-winning dishes at his quick-service restaurant, Hawker Chan.
+The air-conditioned restaurant seats 80 and serves the same dishes that catapulted Chan to fame, in particular, the humble soya sauce chicken rice (from $6.80), among other roast meats and noodle dishes.

 Time Out tip: Most foodies will know that while the soy sauce chicken rice is the Michelin-recognised dish, it's the char siew at Hawker Chan's that deserves more attention.